p2made/p2vagrant/docs/01_Install_Software.md

 * Rename it to `VMware Fusion`
 * (I don't know why that's necessary, but I read that it is, & it find that is).

+`VMware Fusion` needs to be running when you run `vagrant up`, or any other Vagrant command that starts a VM.
+Nothing needs to be set up in `VMware Fusion`.

 ## 02 Install Vagrant & VMware Utility

 ```